Investing in a successful spinout

 Old College Capital aims to support the University of Edinburgh’s research, staff and students by investing in high-growth, early-stage businesses associated with the University.

-Edinburgh Innovations continues to support BioCaptiva as an engaged shareholder, with the position managed by EI’s Investment Team.
-For more information about how the University manages its shareholdings in early-stage companies, read about the Edinburgh Technology Fund.
+Edinburgh Innovations continues to support BioCaptiva as an engaged shareholder, with the position managed by EI’s Old College Capital.
+For more information about how the University manages its shareholdings in early-stage companies, read about OCC Holdings.

 If you are interested in spinout or in exploring how Edinburgh Innovations can support innovation in your organisation, please get in touch.